illicitonion/cloudbackup/README.md

 A file is split into plaintext chunks of equal size.
 The last chunk is padded with null bytes if it is smaller than a whole chunk.

 Each chunk is encrypted with AES-256 using the Encryption key, using CBC across blocks within a chunk.
-The IV used is an HMAC-SHA256 of the plaintext chunk using the IV key (distinct from the Encryption key).
+The IV used is random.

-Each chunk is stored in cloud storage, named with the HMAC-SHA256 of the ciphertext chunk using the Authentication key (distinct from both the Encryption and IV keys).
+Each chunk is stored in cloud storage, named with the HMAC-SHA256 of the ciphertext chunk using the Authentication key (distinct from both the Encryption key).

 An entry is added to a metadata file which contains a mapping of: